This page outlines all relevant limits and limitations present when using the Vercel platform.

 If you require a limit above

-1000, you should contact our enterprise team to discuss custom limits available on an enterprise plan.
+1000, you should contact our sales team to discuss custom limits available on an Enterprise plan.

 If a Serverless Function receives a payload in excess of the limit it will return an error - 413: FUNCTION_PAYLOAD_TOO_LARGE.